-Prior to joining the firm, Kevin was a Certified Public Accountant with Deloitte, Haskins & Sells, and a Financial Officer with J.P.
+Prior to joining the firm, Kevin was a Certified Public Accountant with Deloitte and a Financial Officer with J.P.
 Morgan & Company.
 In light of his financial background, Kevin has been involved in numerous appraisal proceedings and other cases that address financial and accounting issues.
 He has also advised numerous special committees in connection with investigations of alleged improper conduct, including accounting irregularities.

 A longtime participant in firm committees and management, Kevin is the co-chair of the firm's Finance Committee and formerly served as practice leader of the Corporate Group.

-- PFPC Worldwide, Inc. in a consolidated appraisal and fiduciary duty action relating to a merger in which the controlling stockholder acquired all of the shares held by the minority shareholders (see Andaloro v.
+PFPC Worldwide, Inc. in a consolidated appraisal and fiduciary duty action relating to a merger in which the controlling stockholder acquired all of the shares held by the minority shareholders (Andaloro v.
 PFPC Worldwide, Inc., 2005 WL 2045640 (Del.
-Ch.)).
+Ch.
+Aug.
+9, 2005)).

-- A defendant in The Walt Disney Company derivative litigation, challenging the compensation paid to Michael Ovitz, which resulted in a judgment in favor of the defendants following a nine-week trial (see In re The Walt Disney Company Derivative Litigation, 907 A.2d 693 (Del.
+A defendant in The Walt Disney Company derivative litigation, challenging the compensation paid to Michael Ovitz, which resulted in a judgment in favor of the defendants following a nine-week trial (In re Walt Disney Co.
+Derivative Litig., 907 A.2d 693 (Del.
 Ch.
 2005)).

-- Omnicare, Inc. in its effort to acquire NCS Healthcare and to secure judicial invalidation of the pre-existing merger agreement between NCS and Genesis Healthcare Ventures, Inc. (see Omnicare, Inc. v.
+Omnicare, Inc. in its effort to acquire NCS Healthcare and to secure judicial invalidation of the pre-existing merger agreement between NCS and Genesis Healthcare Ventures, Inc. (Omnicare, Inc. v.
 NCS Healthcare, Inc., 818 A.2d 914 (Del.
-Supr.
 2003)).

 - Recent Delaware Court of Chancery Decisions Address When A Non-Majority Stockholder Will Be Deemed a Controlling StockholderBloomberg BNA Corporate Law & Accountability Report, January 9, 2015